cyonii/bookstore-cms/README.md

-# Getting Started with Create React App
+# Bookstore CMS

+This project is a content management system (CSM) for a bookstore.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Live Link

+To checkout a live demo of this application, visit [here](https://bookix.herokuapp.com).

 ## Available Scripts